 – Definitely both.
 We have not been in business too long but we already see trends, for example since I’ve added in more apparel fabrics I’ve noticed that most people purchase those online.
 Our local events bring people who both quilt and sew and they purchase mainly woven fabric.
 Sometimes the fabric sells not necessarily because it is organic, but because it is pretty: for example, one of our manufacturers, Birch Fabrics, has the rights to print designs from famous American Modernist artist Charley Harper.
 He is mostly known for his wildlife prints and has a huge following.
 It’s not unusual for people to purchase yardage from entire collections just because they love it that much.

 – You mentioned babies; why is it better to use organic for babies?

 – Baby skin is 3 times as thin as an adult’s so chemicals are more easily absorbed into their skin.
-Besides the babies are growing, all chemicals will certainly affect their growth to a much greater extent than – say – a 50 years old person.
+Besides the babies growing, all chemicals will certainly affect their growth to a much greater extent than – say – a 50-year-old person.
 Doesn’t it make sense to want to wrap them up in only organic fabric?

 – Is the fabric certified organic?
 How do you know that it’s organic?

 – The fabric that we carry is GOTS certified.
 It has to pass certification at 6 different levels.
 There are also fabrics that technically are organic, or claimed organic, but not certified; we don’t carry those.
 Why?

 Think about planting an apple tree in your yard and using all of the steps to make an organic apple.
 Yes, it’s organic but since you didn’t pay to get your soil tested, you couldn’t sell it as an organic apple, which makes sense – what if there was some toxic spill there before?
 Certification for organic fabric is a must in our opinion.

 – What kind of fabrics do you sell?
 Do you sell both woven and knits?